-- Poor attendance or a child going missing from education can be both symptom and cause of safeguarding issues, putting students at higher risk of abuse, exploitation, health problems and other potential harm. - We regard our procedures for unauthorised absence as part of our safeguarding responsibility. - In cases of unexplained absences, Student Services will email parents on the same day.
+- 'Absent from Education' refers to sporadic, repeated short term absences from school. - 'Missing from Education' refers to prolonged period of absence (typically 15 school days). - Poor attendance or a child going missing from education can be both symptom and cause of safeguarding issues, putting students at higher risk of abuse, exploitation, health problems and other potential harm. - We regard our procedures for unauthorised absence as part of our safeguarding responsibility. - All staff are to be vigilant in spotting these trends and Pastoral Leaders, Student Services and the DSL are responsible for ensuring appropriate support is offered. - In cases of unexplained absences, Student Services will email parents on the same day.
 If there has been no reply by a second day of absence, Student Services will phone parents (and other secondary contacts if necessary) while also notifying a pastoral leader (HoY/dHoY).
-For prolonged, unexplained absences, staff will take one or some of the following actions: home-visit, referral to MASH, referral to EWO. - The school liaises regularly with EWO and LA safeguarding officials and will seek their advice if students leave school at non-standard transition points.
+For prolonged, unexplained absences, staff will take one or some of the following actions: home-visit, referral to MASH, referral to EWO. - The school liaises regularly with EWO and LA safeguarding officials and will seek their advice if students leave school at non-standard transition points. - School is obliged to inform the LA if parent of a child with an EHCP decides to Home Educate them.